pleabargain/python_basic_pizza/README.md

 TODO:

-* figure out how to handle NO
+* figure out how to handle NO:: I used the pass command!
 * figure out how a GUI UI
 * figure out how to handle a lot of options